Bulgarian brute Kubrat Pulev is happy to battle Anthony Joshua this summer without any spectators inside Tottenham Hotspurs’ new stadium.

 The Matchroom boss remains hopeful there won’t be too much disruption to his lucrative forthcoming schedule.

-A timeline of anywhere between July and December has been predicted by some involved in the sport, with the former the obvious target.
+Some involved in the sport have predicted a timeline of anywhere between July and December, with the former the apparent target.

-Hearn has several big events lined up and had originally planned to have three PPV shows in just seven weeks.
+Hearn has several significant events and had originally planned three PPV shows in just seven weeks.

 Joshua vs Pulev would be joined by Dillian Whyte vs Alexander Povetkin and Oleksandr Usyk vs Derek Chisora.

-The clash, when it finally takes place, will be Joshua’s first defense since regaining the titles.
+When it finally takes place, the clash will be Joshua’s first defense since regaining the titles.

 AJ (23-1, 21 KOs) recaptured his belts and position as the Unified Heavyweight World Champion with a unanimous decision victory over Andy Ruiz Jr at the Diriyah Arena in Saudi Arabia.